MinnPost/election-night-api/README.md

 ## Architecture

 The architecture of this application is based from [ScraperWiki](https://scraperwiki.com) a platform for scraping and serving data.
 The main reason for this decision is so that on or around election night, an organization can run its own server with high resources, while using the [free](https://scraperwiki.com/pricing) (for [journalists](https://wordpress.scraperwiki.com/solutions/data-journalism/)) infrastructure of ScraperWiki the rest of the year.

+## Deploy

+For election night, the idea is to install this on a resourceful server; overall the server should have most resources towards I/O as opposed to memory or CPU, though those things are needed as well.
+The following instructions and the provided configuration are aimed at installing the API on an Ubuntu server (on EC2).

+As this is meant to emulate how ScraperWiki works, it uses Python, FastCGI and Nginx to create an API for the scraped data in the sqlite database.

+It is suggested to use `Ubuntu Server 14.04 LTS 64-bit (ami-9eaa1cf6)` AMI from EC2.
+Your Security Group will need port `80` (HTTP) open and whatever port you will SSH into (default `22`).

+### Code, libraries, and prerequisites

+1. Make sure Ubuntu is up to date: `sudo aptitude update && sudo aptitude safe-upgrade`
+1. Install system and python base packages: `sudo aptitude install git-core git python-pip python-dev build-essential python-lxml sqlite3 nginx-full fcgiwrap`
+1. Install python base packages: `sudo pip install --upgrade pip && sudo pip install --upgrade virtualenv`
+1. Go to the home directory; you can put the code somewhere else but you may have to manually update other parts of the deploy: `cd ~`
+1. Get the code: `git clone https://github.com/MinnPost/minnpost-scraper-mn-election-results.git && cd minnpost-scraper-mn-election-results`
+1. `sudo pip install -r requirements.txt`
+1. Add path so we have reference for later: `echo "export ENA_PATH=$(pwd)"" >> ~/.bash_profile`